FELIPEACASTRO/SANKOFA_ENTERPRISE_PRO/replit.md

 # Sankofa Enterprise Pro - Fraud Detection System v2.0

 ## Overview
-Sankofa Enterprise Pro is a production-ready fraud detection system designed for banking environments.
-Its primary purpose is to process financial transactions with low latency, identify and prevent fraud using advanced machine learning models, and ensure compliance with relevant financial regulations (LGPD/BACEN/PCI DSS).
-The system features a comprehensive React-based dashboard for monitoring and management, aiming for high performance and reliability in a critical banking context.
+Sankofa Enterprise Pro is a production-ready fraud detection system for banking environments.
+Its core purpose is to process financial transactions with low latency, identify and prevent fraud using advanced machine learning models, and ensure compliance with financial regulations (LGPD/BACEN/PCI DSS).
+The system includes a comprehensive React-based dashboard for monitoring and management, aiming for high performance and reliability in a critical banking context.
+The project aims to provide a robust solution for fraud prevention, supporting the banking sector with cutting-edge technology and regulatory adherence.

 ## User Preferences
 - Communication style: Simple, everyday language